EMDCGuide/emdc-guide/wp-content/plugins/presto-player/readme.txt

 == Changelog ==

+= 1.9.13 - August 01, 2022 =
+* Improvement: Add filters for HTML attributes to player.

+= 1.9.12 - July 12, 2022 =
+* Fix: Issue with fallback iframes not having a title attribute.

+= 1.9.11 - July 06, 2022 =
+* Fix: Issue with volume when chapter is clicked.
+* Fix: Player icons not working with cross origin URL.

+= 1.9.10 - June 07, 2022 =
+* Improvement: Use native HLS implementation for iOS devices to increase compatibility with different HLS streaming services.

+= 1.9.9 - June 01, 2022 =
+* Fix: Reset player progress on end of the video to prevent issue with TutorLMS.

+= 1.9.8 - May 31, 2022 =
+* Fix: Styling for Preset list in the editor.
+* Fix: Menu icon compatibility with WordPress 6.0.

+= 1.9.7 - May 12, 2022 =
+* Improvement: Remove temporary files.

 = 1.9.6 - April 26, 2022 =
 * Fix: Add function checks in case wp_get_attachment_url is called before WP loads.